 Any use of the lkj_corr distribution generates a warning that suggests using the Cholesky variant instead.
-See https://mc-stan.org/docs/functions-reference/lkj-correlation.html for details.
+See the LKJ correlation distribution section of the Stan Functions Reference for details.

 Unused parameters

 A warning is generated when a parameter is declared but does not have any effect on the program.
 This is determined by checking whether the value of the target variable depends in any way on each of the parameters.